-November 13.-17. is a national week for “1000 Young Leaders” campaign.
-Throughout the week students gets to spend one day at a company of their choice and work together with managers.
+November 13.-17. is a national week for the “1000 Young Leaders” campaign.
+Throughout the week students get to spend one day at a company of their choice and work together with managers.
 This year Pemamek had the honor to welcome two sharp-minded students and introduce how it is to work as a manager at a global technology company.
 After the day we sat down with the young leaders to find out how was their day.

 Teemu, 2. year Electrical Engineering student, Tampere University of Applied Sciences

 Hello Teemu, tell us briefly about you?
-My name is Teemu and I’m a second year student at the University of Applied Sciences of Tampere.
+My name is Teemu and I’m a second-year student at the University of Applied Sciences of Tampere.
 I would describe my personality as outgoing and easy to approach.
 Whenever I have free time, I invest it in sports.

 If you had a glass bowl to see to your future at work, what would you see?
-It must be definitely a combination of electrical engineering, leadership and management.
+It must be definitely a combination of electrical engineering, leadership, and management.

-Today you have spent one full work day at Pemamek, tell us about your day.
+Today you have spent one full workday at Pemamek, tell us about your day.
 The day was overall very rewarding because I had a chance to follow the day of several managers here at Pemamek and got also to take part in a couple of meetings.
 I started the day with the Chairman of the Board of Pemamek, Pekka Heikonen.
 He introduced the company, told about PEMA products and solutions, but also described the industry that the company works in.
-After that I was taken to meet Pemamek’s production manager, Risto Rehakka, and took part in the meeting with him and his team.
-After lunch I met many other managers, such as Financial Chief Officer and I was in a meeting with the Director of Operations.
+After that, I was taken to meet Pemamek’s production manager, Risto Rehakka, and took part in the meeting with him and his team.
+After lunch, I met many other managers, such as Financial Chief Officer and I was in a meeting with the Director of Operations.
 Now I’m here in this interview.

 So you got to meet a lot of people and had good discussions.
 What you think has been the most interesting about the day?
 Learning different ways to be a good leader has been definitely the most interesting thing.